 National Religious Leadership Roundtable

-“This bill is an example of what happens when fear and hatred hold sway,” said the Rev. Rebecca Voelkel, faith work director of the National Gay and Lesbian Task Force.
+“This bill is an example of what happens when fear and hatred hold sway,” said the Rev. Rebecca Voelkel, faith work director of the National LGBTQ Task Force.
 “Lesbian, gay, bisexual and transgender people are threatened with death, religious people who profess a God of justice and extravagant welcome are threatened with imprisonment, all people are left vulnerable to the spread of HIV, and justice and love become victims of state violence.
 Those of us who are people of faith must stand and say no — on behalf of all who will suffer.”

 “Every person has been endowed by our creator with worth and dignity that human judgment cannot set aside,” said the Rev. Michael Schuenemeyer, executive for Health and Wholeness Advocacy in Wider Church Ministries of the United Church of Christ.
 “The Anti-Homosexuality Bill before the Ugandan Parliament violates the rights of God’s children in Uganda.
 It punishes the free association and expression that is necessary for a flourishing civil society, and creates a climate of fear and hostility which undermines the citizenship and solidarity of all Ugandans.
 I join the Civil Society Coalition on Human Rights & Constitutional Law in calling for the complete withdrawal of the Anti-Homosexuality Bill in its original or amended form.”